 For an explanation of how your identity provider groups map over to New Relic groups, see Group and role mapping.

 To use automated user management to import users from your identity provider:

 - It's important to first review the requirements.

-- Use the Organization and access UI to enable SCIM and configure SAML SSO.
+- Use the authentication domain UI to enable SCIM as the source of users.

-- Recommended: Set a time zone in your identity provider.
-If not specified, our UI shows date/times with the UTC time zone.
-Time zone is specified in IANA Time Zone database format, also known as the "Olson" time zone database format (e.g., "America/Los_Angeles").
+- Highly recommended: Set a time zone for your users in your identity provider.
+How you do this will vary by identity provider.
+If not set in your identity provider, our UI shows UTC time zone dates/times.
+Time zone is specified in IANA Time Zone database format, also known as the "Olson" time zone database format (for example, "America/Los_Angeles").

 If you have issues, contact your account representative.

 After being provisioned, your users can click on the New Relic SCIM/SSO application tile in their identity provider to be logged into New Relic.